ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 ---
-title: "How do I request resources on the cluster?"
+title: "How do I request resources on the cluster with smux?"
 teaching: 0
 exercises: 0
 questions: